Until lions have their historians, tales of the hunt shall always glorify the hunters. ~African Proverb

-And when it comes to what need to be taught as history in our national schools – we are indeed at a cross road.
+And when it comes to what needs to be taught in our national schools – we are indeed at a crossroad.

-But what is not desired if even the known event in history has now been riddled with factual errors and major distortions.
-Setting aside the factors of biasness and racial tone of the argument, that is the point that Dr Ranjit is trying to make is valid.
+But what is not desired if even the known event has now been riddled with factual errors and major distortions.
+Setting aside the factors of biases and racial tone of the argument, that is the point that Dr Ranjit is trying to make is valid.

 It does not matter that “5 out of 10 chapters of the Form Four history textbook deal with Islamic history” – it is still part of our past but what is needed is that the facts (no matter which area of the civilizations or era) is presented as a whole and in a truthful manner, as close as possible.